Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Anomaly Detection Framework

 \subsection{Comparison to 2D Image Processing Methods}

-To provide a comparison with conventional techniques (non-learning-based), several image processing methods that have been employed in the literature for preprocessing and anomaly highlighting in 2D PBF image analysis were applied to DED surface data~\cite{li_simultaneous_2024, dinh_layering_2021}.
+To provide a comparison with conventional techniques (non-learning-based), several image processing methods that are commonly employed in the literature for preprocessing and anomaly highlighting in 2D PBF image analysis were applied to DED surface data~\cite{li_simultaneous_2024, dinh_layering_2021}.
 As illustrated in Figure~\ref{fig:Benchmark}(a), a surface containing twelve defects was reconstructed by averaging FPP images over one fringe-shifting cycle, followed by two iterations of contrast enhancement at a saturation parameter of 0.35, which served as the input image subsequently processed with a Gaussian blur ($\sigma = 10$).
 The result obtained using the Yen global thresholding method (Figure~\ref{fig:Benchmark}(b)) predominantly produced large, isolated overexposed regions; however, these regions did not permit precise localization of individual anomalies and led to a high false-positive rate.
 In contrast, local Sauvola thresholding with a window size of 100 (Figure~\ref{fig:Benchmark}(c)) captured most true anomalies but frequently misclassified benign features such as scan path overlaps and turnaround grooves.
-Although post-processing using geometric descriptors (e.g., area, circularity, aspect ratio) alleviated some misclassifications, the performance remained highly sensitive to threshold selection and illumination variations, requiring frequent manual tuning to sustain acceptable accuracy.
-In contrast, NCR analysis of 3D point clouds demonstrated superior robustness for anomaly segmentation in DED (Figure~\ref{fig:Benchmark}(d)).
-Unlike 2D threshold-based methods adapted from image preprocessing in PBF studies, NCR leverages proportional geometric thresholds in 3D space, making it inherently less affected by surface brightness fluctuations and imaging artifacts.
-With a lateral resolution of approximately $\sim$12~\textmu m/pixel, the NCR-based system enabled reliable quantitative extraction of defect-related descriptors, including anomaly count, spatial distribution, centroid deviation, and morphological metrics.
-This capability not only improved segmentation accuracy but also established a scalable framework for process diagnostics and parameter optimization in laser-DED, thereby overcoming key limitations of conventional 2D image-based anomaly highlighting approaches.
+Although post-processing using geometric descriptors, such as area, circularity, and aspect ratio, alleviated some of these misclassifications, the performance remained highly sensitive to threshold selection and illumination variations, requiring frequent manual tuning to sustain acceptable accuracy.

+Even though classical algorithms like Yen and Sauvola do not represent the current state-of-the-art in 2D inspection, which increasingly relies on machine learning (ML) techniques.
+However, this comparison serves to illustrate a fundamental challenge inherent to any method relying solely on 2D intensity data, the confounding of true surface geometry with imaging artifacts (e.g., specular highlights, shadows, and material reflectivity).